 By Julie Norwell

-In an effort to keep up with the competition, companies must respond to the never-ending need to upgrade systems, digital platforms, and applications.
-Naturally, companies value most the employees who can keep up with all these changes.
-It is incumbent upon you, therefore, to continually develop yourself, to learn new skills – especially digital skills – and to be flexible about learning new modes and patterns of work.
+In an effort to keep up with the competition, companies must respond.
+There is the never-ending need to upgrade systems, digital platforms, and applications.
+Naturally, companies value the employees who can keep up with all these changes.
+It is incumbent upon you, therefore, to continually develop yourself.
+Learn new skills – especially digital skills – and be flexible about learning new modes and patterns of work.

-So “upskilling” is crucial for anyone who hopes to position him or herself for a better opportunity at a new company or advancement within the current one.
+So “upskilling” is crucial.
+It’s crucial for anyone who hopes to advance within their current company.
+And, it’s crucial for anyone who hopes to reposition themselves for a better opportunity at a new company.
 But what skills are the most important ones to have?
 And what is the best way to acquire them?

 What Is Upskilling and How Do I Do It?

-A scene in “The Intern,” a 2015 film about a retired professional, bored with retirement, who elects to return to the workforce, shows Robert DeNiro’s character, Ben Whittaker, reading the instructions to digitally apply for a job posting to an e-commerce startup company.
+“The Intern” is a 2015 film about Ben Whittake, a retired professional portrayed by Robert DeNiro.
+Ben is bored with retirement and elects to return to the workforce.
+Ben and a friend read the instructions to apply for a job posting.
+Its an e-commerce startup company and Ben has to apply digitally.
 “I have no idea what you just read,” said Whittaker’s friend in the scene.
 “It’s like a different language!”
-Undeterred, Whittaker applies for, and lands, a job at the startup and begins his re-education in the world of modern technology.
+Undeterred, Whittaker applies for, and lands, a job at the startup.
+And thus begins his re-education in the world of modern technology.

 These days the experience of those characters may be common to people of all ages who aren’t actively updating their skillset.
-A 2016 report by the World Economic Forum forecast that within five years over one-third of skills that are considered important in the workforce will have changed.
-Therefore, acquiring new skills and knowledge that make you marketable in your career – upskilling, in today’s parlance – should be a constant endeavor for everyone.
+A 2016 report by the World Economic Forum has a grim forecast.
+It states that within five years over one-third of skills that are considered important in the workforce will have changed.
+Therefore, acquiring new skills and knowledge makes you marketable in your career.
+“Upskilling,” in today’s parlance, should be a constant endeavor for everyone.

-Consulting with a professional career coach, like the ones available at The Barrett Group, is a great first step for getting a fresh perspective on what you might do to boost your career.
-Other good resources include finding a mentor, joining an industry association, or taking a course at a local university where you can interact with an experienced educator.
+Career coaches like the ones available at the Barrett Group, is a great first step.
+Career coaches help you get a fresh perspective on what you might do to boost your career.
+There are other good resources, too.
+You could find a mentor.
+Joining an industry association.
+Or take a course at a local university where you can interact with an experienced educator.
 Speaking to other people who know the industry is a great way to find out what skills are in hot demand.

-Once you figure out what skills are important for your career goals, there are endless ways to learn them – and they aren’t necessarily costly or time consuming.
-Read books, subscribe to technical magazines, or take an online course, of which there are many excellent, free ones, like Coursera or MIT’s OpenCourseWare.
+Once you figure out what skills are important for your career goals, there are endless ways to learn them.
+Many aren’t necessarily costly or time consuming.
+You can read books and subscribe to technical magazines.
+You may take an online course.
+There are many excellent, free ones, like Coursera or MIT’s OpenCourseWare.
 It may seem obvious, but do an online search for “How to learn [fill in the blank].”
 You’ll doubtless get a page or more of good links to blogs, webinars or podcasts to dig into.

 Seasoned Professionals Have an Edge

-A report by the World Economic Forum on the future of jobs identifies the technology drivers of change that have already impacted industries – mobile internet, cloud technology and Big Data – and those that we can expect by 2020 – artificial intelligence, advanced robotics and autonomous transport.
-Nearly every industry and every organizational role will eventually require the use of sophisticated technology, but there are huge talent gaps.
+A report by the World Economic Forum on the future of jobs identifies the technology drivers of change that have already impacted industries.
+Mobile internet, cloud technology and Big Data have impacted change today.
+By 2020 we can expect artificial intelligence, advanced robotics and autonomous transport.
+Nearly every industry and every organizational role will eventually require the use of sophisticated technology.
+But there are huge talent gaps.

 According to the RAND Corporation, two different types of skills are in short supply: digital skills and digital navigation skills.
 The former are the technical skills required to use digital technologies.
 The latter is a wider and less tangible set of skills that is less about knowing technological skills than knowing how to find and prioritize information and assess its quality and reliability.
 It means taking responsibility for figuring out what you need to know and where to find that knowledge.